The Mime Order: Plot synopsis

 Paige Mahoney returns to London after escaping the prison camp of Sheol, accompanied by fellow survivors.
 She is forced into hiding to recover from her injuries.
-She reluctantly rejoins forces with Jaxon, for the dual purposes of regaining her place in the syndicate, and gaining protection from Scion.
+She reluctantly rejoins forces with Jaxon, for the dual purposes of regaining her place in the syndicate, and getting protection from Scion.
 When Hector—the Underking—is found murdered, along with his gang, a power vacuum in the mime order opens.
 Paige wants to tell them about the Rephaim, but Jaxon blackmails her into silence.
 He announces a scrimmage, the winner of which will take leadership of the Unnatural Assembly.
 Paige decides to spread the word about the Rephaim through a penny-dreadful, written by the Sheol I survivors.

-Later, Paige is accosted by Terebell Sheratan and Errai Sarin, two Rephaim searching for Warden, her former keeper.
-She tracks him down, and though she has not forgotten how he used her to engineer a revolt in Sheol I, she agrees to help him take down Scion and the Sargas, the family of the Rephaim blood-sovereign, who created The Republic of Scion, and is using it to control the clairvoyants.
+Paige is later accosted by Terebell Sheratan and Errai Sarin, two Rephaim searching for Warden, her former keeper.
+She locates him, and though she has not forgotten how he used her to engineer a revolt in Sheol I, she agrees to help him take down Scion and the Sargas, the family of the Rephaim blood-sovereign, who created The Republic of Scion, and is using it to control the clairvoyants.

-Paige is now beset on all sides: She discovers that the pamphlet she planned, The Rephaite Revelation, was edited in a way the contradicts its purpose, making the Rephaim seem to be god-like saviors.
+Paige is now beset on all sides.
+She discovers the pamphlet she planned, The Rephaite Revelation, was edited in a way that contradicts its purpose, making the Rephaim seem to be god-like saviors.
 Among the voyants, the Abbess has taken power, having murdered Hector and his gang, and Paige discovers she runs a chilling gray market, through which voyants are sold to Scion.
 All the while, she is balancing her alliance with Warden and evading capture by Scion.

 During the scrimmage, Paige and Jaxon fight together, and defeat all the other hopefuls to the throne.
-But just when Jaxon is about to be declared Underlord, Paige challenges him, and wins by briefly possessing him and forcing him to surrender.
+However, just when Jaxon is about to be declared Underlord, Paige challenges him, and wins by briefly possessing him and forcing him to surrender.
 Her fellow Sheol I survivor, Ivy, discloses to the court that she was mollisher to the Rag and Bone Man, who was responsible for trading voyants to the Rephaim, together with several mime leaders, including Hector and the Abbess.
 The Abbess then tries to kill Paige, but is shot down by members of the Unnatural Assembly.
 Paige, now Underqueen, decrees that the syndicate of clairvoyants shall henceforth be named the MIme Order.

-But Paige's problems are far from over, as all across the city, transmission screens show three of the Sheol I survivors awaiting execution, pending Paige turning herself in to Nashira Sargas, blood-sovereign of the Rephaim.
+Paige's problems are far from over, as all across the city, transmission screens show three of the Sheol I survivors awaiting execution, pending Paige turning herself in to Nashira Sargas, blood-sovereign of the Rephaim.
 She attempts to bargain with Nashira, approaching her in a possessed body, but Nashira executes Paige's friends, and exposes that her new ally is none other than Jaxon, with whom she has a history.